 External steps lead from the private garden, via the wooden staircase lead to the front door of Hawkshead Hideaway (please take care in wet or icy weather).
 The entrance hall has hanging space and a shoe/boot rack.
 Hawkshead Hideaway has a calm and comfortable open plan, loft-style living and dining area with a large picture window displaying magnificent views of the Fells, leading onto a well-equipped Shaker-style fitted kitchen adjacent to a separate fitted shower room.
 Evening sunshine filters into the romantic bedroom with a dreamily comfortable king-sized bed, solid oak furniture and luxurious decor.
 The whole apartment reveals the original exposed oak beams.

-Outside, the south-facing walled cottage garden, orchard and charming Summer House are a delight.
-Private parking for up to five cars is to the rear of Roger Ground House and there is secure storage for mountain bikes.
+Outside, the south-facing walled cottage garden, orchard are a delight.
+Private parking for up to 4 cars is to the rear of Roger Ground House.

 Please note that up to two pet dogs are allowed in Rogerground House but the owner respectfully requests that they are not allowed upstairs into Hawkshead Hideaway.